pravandan/open_ports/README.md

 # Open Ports

-A simple Python script to detemine the externally open ports of an IP
+A simple Python script to detemine the externally open ports of an IP, useful for some fun and before deploying to a server.

 ## Getting Started